What's the Use of Midwives and Doulas?

 Doulas have been assisting childbirth since time immemorial.
 A doula is a support to the mother throughout the perinatal period (see more about doulas here).

 A doula is a professionally trained birth coach, who accompanies the mother during the birth and the next few days afterwards.
 A doula doesn't replace a doctor, but is present during the birth, along with the doctor, to support the new mother.

 A midwife is professionally trained to help give birth to the child and serves as a replacement for the doctor during the birth.

-Although decreasing, there is currently a stigma in popular culture against the use of a Doula or Midwife in the birthing process.
+Although decreasing, there is currently a stigma in popular culture against the use of a doula or midwife in the birthing process.
 Many criticisms stem from the concern for the safety of both mother and baby, with the thought that doctors can provide a better quality of care during the birth.

 Are doulas and midwives safe?

-A doula acts a birth coach in the birthing room, and does not replace the presence of the doctor.
+A doula acts as a birth coach in the birthing room and does not replace the presence of the doctor.
 Having a doula present does not serve as a type of safety hazard for the mother or the baby.
 A midwife is professionally trained to help the mother give birth, and thus is qualified to replace a doctor in the birth process.
 Women assisted by a midwife as opposed to a doctor in a hospital setting had similar maternal and infant outcomes concerning the birthing process3.

 What role does a doula play?